Does the evil in the world show that there is no God? If there is a God, why would he allow so much evil?

 and by his wounds we are healed.
 (Isaiah 53:5, The Bible)

 The Christian explanation for natural evil is that God cursed both us and the Earth when Adam disobeyed.
-Since Adam was made to rule over all the land and all animals, is it a surprise that when he rebelled against God (all disobendience is rebellion), all of nature was cursed?
-Read the first few chapers of Genesis to find out more.
+Since Adam was made to rule over all the land and all animals, is it a surprise that when he rebelled against God (all disobedience is rebellion), all of nature was cursed?
+Read the first few chapters of Genesis to find out more.

 That gives us the historical explanation for why natural evil happens, but since God is good, does he hope to accomplish anything by it?
 Why pain, and sickness, and suffering?
 Well, if God's plan is redemption, pain could be a very useful tool.
 When a person will not see reason because he is stubborn, and no amount of kindness will change his mind, pain or loss might.
 We punish children and even adults because suffering humbles us, and that allows us to see the error in our ways.
 God does the same (see Job 33).